-- 1. Back to sleep for every sleep.
+Back to sleep for every sleep.
 Place infants on their backs for every nap or sleep time, unless the infant's primary care physician provides a written statement indicating that the infant requires an alternate sleeping position.
-The written statement must include instructions for how the infant shall be placed to sleep and the timeframe for which the instructions are to be followed. - 2.
-Use a firm sleep surface.
-Examples include a firm crib mattress covered by a tightly fitted sheet or a safety approved bassinet with a tightly fitted sheet. - Use only a crib, bassinette or portable crib/play yard that conforms to the safety standards of the Consumer Product Safety Commission (CPSC) and ASTM International (formerly the American Society for Testing and Materials) safety standards.
+The written statement must include instructions for how the infant shall be placed to sleep and the timeframe for which the instructions are to be followed.
+RBWO Minimum Standards: FY 2018 OPM

+2. Use a firm sleep surface.
+Examples include a firm crib mattress covered by a tightly fitted sheet or a safety approved bassinet with a tightly fitted sheet.

+- a.
+Use only a crib, bassinette or portable crib/play yard that conforms to the safety standards of the Consumer Product Safety Commission (CPSC) and ASTM International (formerly the American Society for Testing and Materials) safety standards.
 Ensure the product is maintained in good repair and is free from hazards or recalls. - b.
 Move infants who fall asleep on the floor or elsewhere (e.g., carrier, car seat, swing, stroller, chair, highchair, etc.) to a safety- approved sleep surface for sleep as soon as possible. - c.
 Allow only one infant at a time to sleep in a crib. - 3.
 Room-sharing without bed-sharing is recommended.
 Sharing the same room with an infant provides the opportunity for a caregiver to remain in close proximity of the infant while also providing a firm, safe sleep environment for the child.
 Bed-sharing and other same surface-sharing of any kind is not recommended, especially during the first four to six months.
 Infants should not sleep in an adult bed, on a couch, in a chair or in any other adult sleep place alone or with another person including another child. - 4.
 Keep soft objects and loose bedding out of the crib.
 Place no objects in or on a crib with a sleeping infant.
 This includes, but is not limited to, covers, blankets, toys, pillows, quilts, comforters, bumper pads, sheepskins, stuffed toys (or other soft items), crib gyms, mirrors or mobiles.
 Make sure nothing covers the infant's head.
 Ensure all bibs, necklaces and garments with ties or hoods are removed from a sleeping infant.
-Dress the baby in sleep attire not requiring blankets or covers such as using a sleep sack (see additional information below).

-5. Pregnant women should receive regular prenatal care.
+Dress the baby in sleep attire not requiring blankets or covers such as using a sleep sack (see additional information below). - 5.
+Pregnant women should receive regular prenatal care. - 6.
+Avoid smoke exposure during pregnancy and after birth.
+Always place the crib in an area that is smoke-free. - 7.
+Avoid alcohol and illicit drug use during pregnancy and after birth. - 8.
+Breastfeeding is recommended.
+Breastfeeding is considered a protective factor against SIDS and is recommended for at least the first six months of infant life.